dmosopt/dmosopt/docs/guide/configuration.md

 from dmosopt import dmosopt

 def my_objective(x):
-    # method to optimize; must return features for the given configuration
+    # method to optimize; returns objective values for the given configuration
     ...

 dmosopt.run({